EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78% EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78%

 By Tom Richards · 10 min read Read article →

-Best Mortgage Rates in the UAE (2026): Full Bank by Bank Comparison
+Best mortgage rates in the UAE (2026): full bank by bank comparison

-NBF leads at 3.25% Islamic, HSBC at 3.70% conventional.
-55+ products from 12+ banks compared side by side.
+Standard Chartered leads at 3.78% conventional, Dubai Islamic Bank at 3.90% Islamic.
+2000+ products from 20+ banks compared side by side.

 By Fatima Al Rashid · 13 min read Read article →

-By Fatima Al Rashid · 5 min read Read article →
+By Fatima Al Rashid · 8 min read Read article →

 What a Dubai mortgage broker actually does, the rate concessions and waived fees we secure, RERA regulation, and the questions to ask before choosing one.